thdaemon/mydm/README.md

 When you compile mydm, libx11-dev may be needed because mydm use some headers of Xlib's.
 But after compiling mydm, libx11-dev is not needed anymore.

-So, if you don't want install to libx11-dev in compiling time, you can see [this Wiki](doc/own-libx11dev.md)
+And if you don't want install to libx11-dev in compiling time, you can see [this Wiki](doc/own-libx11dev.md)